patrickfrey/mewa/doc/typedb.md

 <a name="scope"/>

 ### typedb:scope
 Get or/and set the current scope.
-All methods defining objects dependent on a scope (and as exception the getter get_type) like
+All methods defining objects dependent on a scope like

  - [typedb:set_instance](#set_instance)
  - [typedb:def_type](#def_type)